jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 ---

-### 146. How do the striped particles flow through the paths of the Earth?
+#### 146. How do the striated particles flow through the paths of the Earth?

 `Earth AB`  has `A`  as the South Pole, and `B` the North Pole.

 {{< img src="/graphics/physics/magnetearth.jpg" alt="Magnetic Field" >}}

-The striped particles coming from the southern part of the sky `E` are twisted in a completely different way than those coming from the north `F` so that either cannot enter the paths of the other.
+The striated particles coming from the southern part of the sky `E` are twisted in a completely different way than those coming from the north `F`.

+Either cannot enter the paths of the other.

 The southern ones proceed straight from `A` towards `B` through the middle of the Earth.
 - They then return from `B` towards `A` through the air surrounding it.